dfornis/dfornis.github.io/_projects/datacenter-tracker.md

 ## Scenario map

 The map below shows estimated additional grid load from data center projects across Swedish bidding zones under four deployment scenarios that are under development for the research article.
 Note that these indicate the maximum grid-side capacity associated with the included projects, adjusted for auxiliary power use through the assigned PUE assumptions.
-They should not be interpretaed as average realised load.
+They should not be interpreted as average realised load.

 <div style="font-size: 0.7em;" markdown="1">